 1.)
 When there is a need to change the port of discharge.
 A possible reason for this is the sale of the freight during transit.

 2.)
-Buyer and shipper wants to keep the identity of the supplier hidden from one another.
+Buyer and shipper want to keep the identity of the supplier hidden from one another.
 This secures the chances of buyers directly approaching the supplier in the future.

 3.)
 Consignee initially shipped the goods on a separate bill of lading and now wishes to consolidate everything into one.